arnaud-lb/MtHaml/README.markdown

 ## Twig

-Using [Twig][4] in HAML give more control over what can be executed, what variables and functions are exposed to the templates, etc. This also allows to use all of Twig's awesome features like template inheritance, macros, blocks, filters, functions, tests, ...
+Using [Twig][4] in HAML gives more control over what can be executed, what variables and functions are exposed to the templates, etc. This also allows to use all of Twig's awesome features like template inheritance, macros, blocks, filters, functions, tests, ...

 ``` haml
 - extends "some-template.haml"